 XPAN Law utilizes cloud storage, computing, and sharing technologies.
-These technologies may be maintained by third parties such as Google, Microsoft, Amazon, or others and may be stored in jurisdictions outside of the United States.
-Should our security team become aware of any potential security incident or breach, XPAN Law will take appropriate measures to ensure your data is secured and you are notified as soon as possible.
-At no time do any of the third-party storage providers have access to any personal information stored on its platform.
+These technologies may be maintained by third-parties such as Google, Microsoft, Amazon, or others and may be stored in jurisdictions outside of the United States.
+Should XPAN Law’s security team become aware of any potential security incident or breach, it will take appropriate measures to ensure your data is secured and you are notified as soon as possible if XPAN Law is required to do so by applicable law.

-We emphasize data minimization principles: as such, we will only keep and store your data for as long as necessary to provide the services you requested or to comply with a legal obligation.
+XPAN Law utilizes data minimization principles.
+XPAN Law will only keep and store your data for as long as necessary to provide the services you requested or to comply with a legal obligation.

-‘Sensitive information’ includes personal information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information specifying the sex life of the individual.
-Again, please do not send this to us.
+“Sensitive information” includes personal information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information specifying the sex life of the individual.

 Third-Party Services and Products